 We have measured how accurate Sleep as Android is when compared to a clinical sleep lab.
 And the results look very good!
 Smart wake up’s chance to not ring in PSG-measured N3 deep sleep is 96%.
-Any lucid cue we trigger has a 50% chance to hit the REM phase.
-We can detect 30% of awakes just from movement intensity.
+We are 2.5 times more accurate in spotting the REM phase than blind chance.
+We can detect 30% of awakes just from movement intensity and more using movement frequency, ambient light level, talk detection and phone use.
 Light and deep sleep measured by our app strongly correspond with sleep phases measured on PSG.

 For years we have striven to find a reliable way to compare actigraphy, used for sleep phase detection in our app, with polysomnography – the de facto clinical golden standard for sleep measuring.
 Finally, we came across a public dataset [2, 3, 4] containing 31 nights with both actigraphy (activity measurement using the accelerometer on iWatch) and expert-annotated PSG records (Hypnograms).
 This allowed us to test our algorithms on previously unseen data and compare the output against the golden standard of sleep tracking — PSG.

 One of the measured nights of sleep from the data set is shown in the picture above.
 The light-gray bars represent the amount of physical activity at the moment, as recorded by iWatch.
 The red line is showing sleep phases annotated by a human expert on the corresponding PSG record (let’s call them PSG-phases further in this text).
 Finally, the blue line displays sleep phases generated by our algorithm from the activity data (ACT-phases).

 PSG vs. Actigraphy